CASFRI/PostgreSQL-Table-Translation-Framework/README.md

       * Pad(text, text, text)
       * Pad(text, text)

+12. **Concat**(srcVal, separator)
+    * Returns a string of concatenated values, interspersed with a separator. srcVal takes a comma separated string of column names and/or values.
+Column names will return the value from the column, non-column names will simply return the input value.
+    * e.g. Concat('column1, column2, 1', '-')
+    * Signatures:
+      * Concat(text, text)

+13. **PadConcat**(srcVals, lengths, pads, separator, upperCase, includeEmpty\[default TRUE\])
+    * Returns a string of concatenated values, where each value is padded using **Pad()**.
+Inputs for srcVals, lengths, and pads are comma separated strings where the ith length and pad values correspond to the ith srcVal.
+If upperCase is TRUE, all characters are converted to upper case, if includeEmpty is FALSE, any empty strings in the srcVals are dropped from the concatenation.
+    * e.g. PadConcat('column1, column2, 1', '5, 5, 7', 'x, x, 0', '-', TRUE, TRUE)
+    * Signatures:
+      * PadConcat(text, text, text, text, text, text)
+      * PadConcat(text, text, text, text, text)

 # Adding Custom Helper Functions
 Additional helper functions can be written in PL/pgSQL.
 They must follow the following conventions: